CZX123/CZX123.github.io/README.md

 View it at https://czx123.github.io

+## Updates

+This testing repository contains countless of improvements and new improved features.
+But with these improvements comes also some quirks, especially to the carousel, which is now a lot laggier.
+I cannot pinpoint the problem specifically, so for now **do not copy any files from the czx123 repository to the hcinpcc repository**.
+I will be updating the hcinpcc repository gradually, feature by feature, one at a time, until I can find what exactly caused the carousel to lag so much.

 ## IMPORTANT

 Do not copy the `README.md` and `robots.txt` files to the official unit website GitHub repository!